 Between 1726 and 1730 this was encased in brick in neo-classical style by the lord of the manor, Sir John Bridgeman II of Castle Bromwich Hall.
 This is the building we see today.

 Although churchwardens' records exist from the 17th century, even before the rebuilding of the church, they give few clues as to the music performed here and almost no information about the organ.
 This is very likely due to the fact that ours was not a parish church but a manorial chapel built by and for the lords of the manor of Castle Bromwich.
 It may be that evidence of the first organ here is hidden away in the archives of the Bridgeman family and is yet to be discovered.

 A plaque on the present console names Peter Conacher & Co of Huddersfield as the builders of this organ.
 The company was set up by Scotsman Peter Conacher (1823-1894), who served as apprentice organ builder in Leipzig, Germany before coming to England to work first for William Hill & Sons in Lincolnshire, and then for Joseph William Walker & Sons in London.

 Conacher's built up a good reputation for building church organs of high quality which were installed throughout the country.

 Later, the company diversified and produced organs nationwide for cinemas and dance halls.
 Perhaps the most famous of these was to be found at the Odeon Theatre, Blackpool.
 Sadly the company ceased trading only recently.

-Recently a thorough search made of the many old records held by our church discovered original documentation relating to the organ.
+A thorough search of the many old records held by our church uncovered original documents relating to the organ.